mafernando/simple_jwt_demo/README.md

         rails s
         ```

-2. In separate console, issue `curl` to `localhost:3000`:
+2. In separate console, issue `curl` to `localhost:3000/home`:
-   1. Like this:
+   1. Which returns:

         ```console
         {"errors":["Not Authenticated"]}